Charlie Munger says newspaper industry is dying

-(Reuters) - Charlie Munger, the longtime business partner of Warren Buffett at Berkshire Hathaway Inc (BRKa.N), on Wednesday said daily newspapers “are all going to die,” as technological advances cause revenue to dry up.
+Feb 12 (Reuters) - Charlie Munger, the longtime business partner of Warren Buffett at Berkshire Hathaway Inc, on Wednesday said daily newspapers “are all going to die,” as technological advances cause revenue to dry up.

-Munger, 96, spoke at the annual meeting of Daily Journal Corp (DJCO.O), the Los Angeles newspaper publishing company he chairs, though he is better known for his more than four decades as a Berkshire vice chairman.
+Munger, 96, spoke at the annual meeting of Daily Journal Corp, the Los Angeles newspaper publishing company he chairs, though he is better known for his more than four decades as a Berkshire vice chairman.

 “What’s happened is that technological change is destroying daily newspapers in America,” Munger said.
 “They’re all dying.”